tobz/tobz.github.io/_drafts/adventures-in-compression-huffman-coding.md

        e            1          11110
        g            1          11111

-Now it's trivial to see: the higher frequency a character, the smaller of a code it has.
+Now it's trivial to see: the higher weight, or frequency, a character, the shorter of a code it has.
 This is part of the magic: if we replace the things that occur more frequently with shorter replacements, we'll save more space.
 We get this optimization "for free" because of how the algorithm to build the tree works.
+Cool stuff. :)

 ### Back and forth, to and fro

-So, now that we have the tree and our mapping, we can use them to encode or decode the corpus!

-With our original example text now fully represented in our Huffman tree, and having codes generated for all the symbols, we're able to compress and decompress the example text!
+We've built our Huffman tree and we've figured out how to generate the codes for our symbols with it.
+Now we can compress and decompress our example string.

 Compressing is a piece of cake: symbol by symbol, find the code for the symbol, and write it out as bits.
 In practice, you're not just going to write bits to an output stream.
 You'll have to write bytes.
 Most implementations of Huffman encoding I've found will do something like: create a small 4-byte buffer, and do bit shifting to simulate writing bits, and when the buffer overflows, it writes those 4 bytes, or however many, to some actual output stream, and reinitializes the small 4-byte buffer.
 (TODO what happens if you're not on a byte boundary? special end of file symbol type thing?)

 Decompressing involves traversing the tree.
 Imagine, using our example tree, you encounter the bits "0101".
 Take that very first bit, 0, and go to the left side of the root node.
 Now, take the second bit, 1, and take the right path.
 You keep repeating this process, reading one bit at a time, until you hit a leaf node.
 Once you hit that leaf node, you output the respective symbol to your "decoded" stream and you reset yourself, starting at the root node again.
 You repeat this until you've hit the end of your stream, and now you have your decompressed text.
-Ultimately, you're just following the bits down the left of right side of a node until you hit a symbol.
+Ultimately, you're just following the bits down the left of right side of a node until you hit a symbol, as we mentioned previously.
 (TODO same as above, how do we know when the stream has ended?)